Red Scare: World War II (1939–1945)

-After the Soviet Union signed the non-aggression Molotov–Ribbentrop Pact with Nazi Germany on August 23, 1939, negative attitudes towards communists in the United States were on the rise.
-While the American communist party at first attacked Germany for its September 1, 1939 invasion of western Poland, on September 11 it received a blunt directive from Moscow denouncing the Polish government.
-On September 17, the Soviet Union invaded eastern Poland and occupied the Polish territory assigned to it by the Molotov–Ribbentrop Pact, followed by co-ordination with German forces in Poland.
+After the Soviet Union signed the non-aggression Molotov–Ribbentrop Pact with Nazi Germany on 23 August 1939, negative attitudes towards communists in the United States were on the rise.
+While the American communist party at first attacked Germany for its 1 September 1939 invasion of western Poland, on 11 September it received a blunt directive from Moscow denouncing the Polish government.
+On 17 September, the Soviet Union invaded eastern Poland and occupied the Polish territory assigned to it by the Molotov–Ribbentrop Pact, followed by co-ordination with German forces in Poland.
 The CPUSA turned the focus of its public activities from anti-fascism to advocating peace, not only opposing military preparations, but also condemning those opposed to Hitler.
 The party did not at first attack President Roosevelt, reasoning that this could devastate American Communism, blaming instead Roosevelt's advisors.

-On November 30, when Soviet Union attacked Finland and after forced mutual assistance pacts from Estonia, Latvia and Lithuania, the Communist Party considered Russian security sufficient justification to support the actions.
+On 30 November, when the Soviet Union attacked Finland and after forced mutual assistance pacts from Estonia, Latvia and Lithuania, the Communist Party considered Russian security sufficient justification to support the actions.
 Secret short wave radio broadcasts in October from Comintern leader Georgi Dimitrov ordered CPUSA leader Earl Browder to change the party's support for Roosevelt.
-On October 23, the party began attacking Roosevelt.
+On 23 October, the party began attacking Roosevelt.
 The party was active in the isolationist America First Committee.
 The CPUSA also dropped its boycott of Nazi goods, spread the slogans "The Yanks Are Not Coming" and "Hands Off", set up a "perpetual peace vigil" across the street from the White House and announced that Roosevelt was the head of the "war party of the American bourgeoisie".
 By April 1940, the party Daily Workers line seemed not so much antiwar as simply pro-German.
 A pamphlet stated the Jews had just as much to fear from Britain and France as they did Germany.
 In August 1940, after NKVD agent Ramón Mercader killed Trotsky with an ice axe, Browder perpetuated Moscow's fiction that the killer, who had been dating one of Trotsky's secretaries, was a disillusioned follower.

-In allegiance to the Soviet Union, the party changed this policy again after Hitler broke the Molotov–Ribbentrop Pact by attacking the Soviet Union on June 22, 1941.
+In allegiance to the Soviet Union, the party changed this policy again after Hitler broke the Molotov–Ribbentrop Pact by attacking the Soviet Union on 22 June 1941.
 The CPUSA opposed labor strikes in the weapons industry and supporting the U.S. war effort against the Axis powers.
 With the slogan "Communism is Twentieth-Century Americanism", the chairman, Earl Browder, advertised the CPUSA's integration to the political mainstream.
-In contrast, the Trotskyist Socialist Workers Party opposed U.S. participation in the war and supported labor strikes, even in the war-effort industry.
+In contrast, the Trotskyist Socialist Workers Party (SWP) opposed U.S. participation in the war and supported labor strikes, even in the war-effort industry.
 For this reason, James P. Cannon and other SWP leaders were convicted per the Smith Act.